Daniel-Tay/daniel-tay.github.io/README.md

 P.S.
 My natural hair colour is black, but I think my true spirit hair colour is blue.

-# Daniel Tay's Portfolio
+# Data Science Portfolio

 Here is a sample of the data science projects that I have done.
-For more information about me, please click [here](http://daniel-tay.github.io/About-Me.html).

 ## Python